2024 NHL Winter Classic

 Art Direction, Design, Illustration

-I approached the key art as a living environment rather than a static poster.
-The image is designed to feel epic in scale, with Seattle cast as a force defending home ice against the Vegas Golden Knights.
+For the 2024 Winter Classic, instead of treating the key art as a static image, my approach was to transform the key art into a living environment.
+The campaign was designed to feel epic in scale, with Seattle defending its home water against the Vegas Golden Knights.

-The composition weaves together visual references from both cities – Vegas iconography embedded into the environment, and Pacific Northwest elements anchoring the scene in Seattle – while keeping the players oversized and in motion, angled toward each other like opposing forces moving through water rather than simply skating on ice.
+The composition weaves together visual references from both cities, such as Las Vegas / Golden Knights iconography embedded into the environment, and Pacific Northwest elements that anchor the scene in Seattle.
+The players and elements were presented oversized and angled toward each other to convey opposing forces moving through the Puget Sound rather than simply skating on ice.

-The goal was to match the energy of fandom – intimate in its references, monumental in its presentation – and to create an image that respected both the city hosting the game and the fans experiencing it.
+The goal was to make sure the key art could match the energy of fandom and to create a system of graphics that respected both the city hosting the game and the fans experiencing it.

-The final artwork was built to function as complete information across multiple sizes, while also supporting multiple levels of specificity.
-Player-driven versions, logo-based alternatives, and fully stripped background executions were all planned from the start – ensuring the system could remain intact even if details needed to change throughout the process.
+The final key art was built to function as a complete set of information across multiple sizes, while also supporting multiple levels of specificity.
+Key art for these events would typically require at least one player-driven version, a logo-based alternative, and one that was a fully stripped "generic" background.
+Each execution was planned from the start to ensure the system could remain intact even if details needed to change throughout the process.

-Flexibility was one of my core rules.
-Every asset needed buffer room, every element needed to be movable or removable, and nothing could rely on a single crop or context to make sense.
-The goal wasn’t just adaptability, but resilience.
-No matter where or how the art was deployed, the mood, balance, and intent had to hold.
+In sports, one of your core rules must be designing with flexibility in mind.
+Assets needed buffer room, to be movable or removable, and nothing could rely on a single crop or context to make sense.
+The goal isn't just a system that's adaptable, but resilient.
+No matter where or how the art was displayed, the mood, balance, and intent were designed to hold.

-Behind the scenes, with over 150 assets produced across digital, physical, and environmental applications, every layer was named, grouped, color-coded, and documented.
-Instructions lived directly inside the files, and individual assets were broken out so partners with varying levels of experience could work confidently within the system.
+Behind the scenes, with hundreds of assets produced across digital, physical, and environmental applications, working files needed to be accessible by multiple people.
+Within my files, every layer was named, grouped, color-coded, and documented.
+Instructions lived directly within the files as layers or named layer groups, and individual assets were broken out so partners with varying levels of experience could work confidently within the system.

 Building the System